 To ensure that records of the University are properly managed, the Clemson University Records Center staff and the University Archivist will assist departments and administrative offices in identifying and standardizing records retention/disposition practices.
 The staff will also monitor departmental adherence to approved records management policies and procedures in order to ensure compliance with the South Carolina Public Records Act by promoting a systematic and uniform disposition of the university's vital records.

 Please note that the Records Center has moved to the University Libraries' new off-site high density storage facility, Library Depot, located at Clemson Research Park!
 The former Records Management office has closed.
 However, the services continue under new management.
-For more information, please contact the University Archivist, Dennis Taylor, or Robin Chambers, Operations Manager of the Library Depot.
+For more information, send an e-mail to the Records Center Staff.

 To store records in the Records Center, you must use the required boxes shown above.
 You can order these boxes through the punchout in Clemson buyWays.
 Search by Product BANKERS BOX - Maximum Strength, Dimensions 10"h x 12"w x 15"d.